-Dry rub options may be the only exception but even these are questionable on keto.
-As you saw in this guide, spice mixes have hidden carbs so you’ll need to account and adjust for this.
+Most barbecue sauces are made with ketchup, syrup, and brown sugar.
+Dry rub options may be the only exception, but even these are questionable on a low-carb diet.
+Spice mixes have hidden carbs, so you’ll need to account and adjust for this.

 A better option is whipping up a batch of your own keto-friendly barbecue sauce or spice rub mix.